php-amqplib/RabbitMqBundle/docs/en/index.md

 }
 ```

-As you can guess, we can also make __parallel RPC calls__.
+As you can guess, we can also make `parallel RPC calls`.

 ### Parallel RPC

 Let's say that for rendering some webpage, you need to perform two database queries, one taking 5 seconds to complete and the other one taking 2 seconds –very expensive queries–.
 If you execute them sequentially, then your page will be ready to deliver in about 7 seconds.
 If you run them in parallel then you will have your page served in about 5 seconds.
-With Kdyby\RabbitMq we can do such parallel calls with ease.
+With Kdyby/RabbitMq we can do such parallel calls with ease.
 Let's define a parallel client in the config and another RPC server:

 ```yaml
 rpcClients: